Chapter 1: Between the salt and the leaves

 The same warning her parents uttered before they left and never returned.

-“May the moon watch over you,” Lissa offered to the old woman, choosing to ignore the shift in the air, and the witch’s mention of the Book altogether.
+“May the moon watch over you,” Lissa offered the old witch across the counter, choosing to ignore the mention of the Book altogether.

 Eight years, they had been gone.